-WWE News: Dolph Ziggler Posts Picture Of His Valentine’s Day Celebrations With ‘Friday Night SmackDown’ Supers
+WWE News: Dolph Ziggler Posts Picture Of His Valentine’s Day Celebration With ‘Friday Night SmackDown’ Star

 One user noted how “The Showoff” and Rose “broke the WWE Universe’s hearts,” while another told him how much everyone “hates” the superstar as a result of his latest actions.

-While the pair look good together, the date was originally supposed to be between Rose and her long-term admirer — and huge fan-favorite — Otis.
+While the pair look good together, the date was originally supposed to be between Rose and her longtime admirer — and huge fan-favorite — Otis.
 The Heavy Machinery member showed up to the restaurant with flowers looking for his “beautiful peach,” only for Ziggler to intrude before he arrived.

 When Otis spotted his crush sitting with “The Showoff,” he was devastated.
 He subsequently threw the bouquet of flowers he had for her on the floor and stormed out of the restaurant.
 However, it’s clear from this image that Rose enjoyed herself with Ziggler, which adds an interesting new layer to the storyline.

-Ziggler’s appearance has established him as one of the top heels on the blue brand as the WWE Universe is rooting for Otis and Rose to live happily ever after, and the former two-time World Champion sharing the photo will undoubtedly garner some heat from the fans.
+Ziggler’s appearance has established him as one of the top heels on the blue brand, as the WWE Universe is rooting for Otis and Rose to live happily ever after.
+The former two-time World Champion sharing the photo will undoubtedly garner some heat from fans.

 cheers to the weekend pic.twitter.com/qKPxqDUxLu